junyuseu/fine-tuning/README.md

 # Notice
 Oxford102 is forked from [caffe-Oxford102](https://github.com/jimgoo/caffe-oxford102).
-I modified some code and trained with VGG16 rather than VGG_S.I got better results than the original version
+I modified some code and trained with VGG16 rather than VGG_S.I got better results than the original version.

 # caffe-oxford102